BX-Team/docs/src/ndailyrewards/configuration/files.md

 events:
   # Whether a reward should automatically claim when a player joins (if available)
   auto-claim-reward: false
+  # Delay in seconds before the reward is automatically claimed
+  auto-claim-delay: 10
   # When player joins the server, should plugin open the reward GUI?
   open-gui-when-available: false
   # When player joins the server, should plugin notify player about available rewards?